api2cart/swift5-sdk/docs/WebhookAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,entity,action,callback") let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let entity = "entity_example" // String | The entity you want to filter webhooks by (e.g. order or product) (optional) let action = "action_example" // String | The action you want to filter webhooks by (e.g. add, update, or delete) (optional) let active = true // Bool | The webhook status you want to filter webhooks by (optional) let ids = "ids_example" // String | List of сomma-separated webhook ids (optional)
+let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional) (default to 10) let entity = "entity_example" // String | The entity you want to filter webhooks by (e.g. order or product) (optional) let action = "action_example" // String | The action you want to filter webhooks by (e.g. add, update, or delete) (optional) let active = true // Bool | The webhook status you want to filter webhooks by (optional) let ids = "ids_example" // String | List of сomma-separated webhook ids (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,entity,action,callback")

 // webhook.list
-WebhookAPI.webhookList(params: params, start: start, count: count, entity: entity, action: action, active: active, ids: ids) { (response, error) in
+WebhookAPI.webhookList(start: start, count: count, entity: entity, action: action, active: active, ids: ids, params: params) { (response, error) in
     guard error == nil else {
         print(error)
         return